nininaceur/CertifiedQuantumBounds/README.md

 Pkg.add(url="https://github.com/wangjie212/NCTSSOS")
 ```

-**QMBCertify** (https://github.com/wangjie212/QMBCertify) whichis used to compute the numerical bounds for energies and other ground state observables for quantum many-body-problems.
+**QMBCertify** (https://github.com/wangjie212/QMBCertify) which is used to compute the numerical bounds for energies and other ground state observables for quantum many-body-problems.

 ```julia
 Pkg.add(url="https://github.com/wangjie212/QMBCertify")